New BMW iX electric SUV revealed, UK prices and specs confirmed

 Some electric motors use ‘rare earth materials’.
 These are really expensive and mining them out of the ground can produce a load of horrible pollution.
 But, the new BMW iX doesn’t use any of these materials.

-Despite this, its dual-motor setup still produces more than 500hp, which is more power than you get out of a standard BMW M3.
-This means this big, luxurious SUV will do 0-60mph in under 5 seconds.
+Despite this, its dual-motor setup still produces more than 500hp in its most powerful form, which is more than you get out of a standard BMW M3.
+This means this big, luxurious SUV will do 0-60mph in under 5 seconds and hit a 124mph top speed.

 BMW has also been testing a triple-motor setup, which produces a whopping 720hp, but it hasn’t confirmed whether it’ll ever fit this to the iX.
 But, who doesn’t like the idea of an electric SUV with more power than a BMW M5 Competition?